KatGia/SQL-basics/README.md

 ## What's Next?

+Ready to try it yourself?
+You can start by downloading MySQL or using an online SQL editor like SQLite Online.

-In the upcoming sections, you'll find practical SQL examples to help you get started — including how to use SQL within **R** and **Python**.
+In the next sections, you'll find practical SQL examples to help you get started — including how to use SQL within **R** and **Python**.